Research Grants for Graduate Students

 Classified graduate students may submit a proposal for RGGS funding if they meet the following conditions: 1) good academic standing (3.0 GPA with at least 6 completed hours in the graduate program), and 2) enrollment in graduate-level coursework as a degree-seeking graduate student during the academic term for which they are seeking funding.
 Previous RGGS recipients are ineligible for a second grant.

 Funding is from non-appropriated Graduate School monies.
 Applicants may request up to $500.
 Awards may be granted for the full amount requested or for a lesser amount, depending upon availability of funds and the appropriateness of the amount requested.
 All meritorious applications are funded, up to the limits of the RGGS funds available for each academic term.
 Students must maintain good academic standing and enrollment during the tenure of the grant.
-Students may be allowed up to nine months to expend grant funds and submit a final accounting report.
+Students may be allowed up to nine months to expend grant funds.
 Awards are for future expenditures only.
 Recipients cannot request funds to reimburse money spent before the RGGS is awarded.

 Proposals are to be approved and signed by the student's major advisor.
 After being ranked by the department and signed by the chair.
 The Department must submit an original of the proposal and a Departmental Evaluation (ranking) sheet by email in a continuous PDF electronic document to the Graduate School, firstname.lastname@example.org by the deadline.
 The departmental ranking sheet [IMAGE: ] is included in the current RGGS guidelines.